Troubleshooting ReWire issues

 In Live, no action needs to be taken to enable ReWire: just launch Live and then the audio application you wish to use as ReWire Device should automatically ReWire itself to Live.
 If it doesn't work, please check the manual for the ReWire Device application.

 This could be happening for one of the following reasons:

-ReWire Host and ReWire Device are not running at the same bit depth.
-ReWire will only work if both audio applications run either in 32-bit or 64-bit.
+- ReWire Host and ReWire Device are not running at the same bit depth.
+ReWire will only work if both applications are in 32-bit or 64-bit mode.

 If you're using the Live Trial, ReWire Device functionality is limited to 30 minutes of use for every Live run.
 If you're not using the Trial version, then Live (or your other ReWire DAW) may not be properly authorized.
 Please check and authorize Live or your other DAW again.